-Table 16: Jury Activity
+Table 17: Jury Activity

-The Clerk & Comptroller's Criminal Division implemented the imaging of criminal documents in Fiscal Year 2012-2013.
+The Clerk & Comptroller's Criminal Courts Department implemented the imaging of criminal documents in Fiscal Year 2012-2013.
 Effective October 1, 2013, all pleadings filed in all criminal case types are imaged into the Criminal Image Viewer.
-During the 2014 fiscal year, 530,997 documents or 1,193,380 pages were imaged into the Criminal Image Viewer.
+During the 2014-2015 Fiscal Year, 462,520 documents containing 1,010,783 pages were imaged into the Criminal Image Viewer.

 The imaging of the documents allowed for realized efficiencies through the electronic transmission of these records to interested justice partners.
 Additional efficiencies gained include the processing of the electronic records on both sides of the County regardless of the location of the pleading filed.
-The document imaging breakdown is 39.33% on east side and 60.67% of the documents were imaged on the west side.
+The document imaging breakdown is 37.98% on east side and 62.02% of the documents were imaged on the west side.
 The imaging of documents allows for resource allocation to occur across the County without physically moving individuals.
-Of the documents imaged, 41.45% were processed on the east side and 58.55% were processed on the west side of the County.
+Of the documents imaged, 46.99% were processed on the east side and 53.01% were processed on the west side of the County.

-In addition, imaged documents are recorded in the Official Records Departments through electronic transmission.
-This eliminates original paper documents traveling via a courier, and significantly reduces the time it takes to have original judgments and orders recorded.
+In addition, imaged documents are recorded in the Official Records Division through electronic transmission.
+This eliminates original paper documents traveling via a courier and significantly reduces the time it takes to have original judgments and orders recorded.

 Effective February 13, 2014, Administrative Order 2014-011 PA-CIR allowed for electronic filing of criminal pleadings on a voluntary basis.
-The Clerk & Comptroller's Criminal Division immediately partnered with Information Technology to begin accepting electronically filed criminal pleadings.
+The Clerk & Comptroller's Criminal Courts Department immediately partnered with Information Technology to begin accepting electronically filed criminal pleadings.
+During the 2015 fiscal year, 7,997 filings or 11,136 documents were filed through the eFiling Portal for criminal cases.

-Deputy clerks in this division also handle the following responsibilities, among others:
+Deputy clerks in this department also handle the following responsibilities, among others:

-- Assist attorneys, defendants, victims, businesses, and members of the public. - Respond to daily inquiries from the public in person, by mail, and on the telephone concerning details about hearings, fines and costs, court orders, and other critical information related to criminal and traffic cases. - Work meticulously to make certain that case files meet all state-mandated processing time standards and remain available for court and to the public. - Attend court sessions, prepare and maintain court calendars, create and maintain case dockets, safeguard evidence, receipt and record all filed documents, and coordinate the jury process. - Collect and disburse statutory fees, assessed court costs, and fines, as well as the compilation of data required for numerous statistical reporting requirements. - Issue subpoenas to witnesses in criminal and traffic proceedings, and issue summonses notifying individuals of pending court actions.
-In 2014, the Criminal Division issued 152,018 summonses, subpoenas, and notices.
-The Criminal Courts Division docketed over 1.39 million entries within case files, which included court rulings and other documents filed by the judiciary, attorneys, defendants, and other customers.
+- Assist attorneys, defendants, victims, businesses, and members of the public. - Respond to daily inquiries from the public in person, by mail, and on the telephone concerning details about hearings, fines and costs, court orders, and other critical information related to criminal and traffic cases. - Work meticulously to make certain case files meet all state-mandated processing time standards and remain available for court and to the public. - Attend court sessions, prepare and maintain court calendars, create and maintain case dockets, safeguard evidence, receipt and record all filed documents, and coordinate the jury process. - Collect and disburse statutory fees, assessed court costs, and fines, as well as the compilation of data required for numerous statistical reporting requirements. - Issue subpoenas to witnesses in traffic proceedings and issue summonses and notices notifying individuals of pending court actions.
+In 2015, the Criminal Courts Department issued 147,348 summonses, subpoenas, and notices.
+The

+Criminal Courts Department docketed over 1.47 million entries within case files, which included court rulings and other documents filed by the judiciary, attorneys, defendants, and other customers.

-- Deliver high-quality customer service, treating all customers with respect and compassion. - Ensure that all workflows and procedures include quality assurance methodologies for the accurate and timely processing of our work. - Safeguard the integrity of court records while providing access to records for the public and the court. - Ensure accurate and timely reporting to all federal, state, and local agencies, based on statutory requirements, court order, or customer request. - Safeguard all financial transactions and records, ensuring that: (1) records accurately reflect balances due based on statutory requirements and/or court orders, and (2) that all customer payments are properly applied. - Provide high-quality training to teammates on proper procedures, legislative changes, available resources, system processes, and customer needs.
+- Deliver high-quality customer service, treating all customers with respect and compassion. - Ensure all workflows and procedures include quality assurance methodologies for the accurate and timely processing of our work. - Safeguard the integrity of court records while providing access to records for the public and the court. - Ensure accurate and timely reporting to all federal, state, and local agencies, based on statutory requirements, court order, or customer request. - Safeguard all financial transactions and records, ensuring: (1) records accurately reflect balances due based on statutory requirements and/or court orders, and (2) all customer payments are properly applied. - Provide high-quality training to teammates on proper procedures, legislative changes, available resources, system processes, and customer needs.